dap-biospec/G3F/Docs/G3F_Manual.md

 ### **Direct Fitting**

 In this example, the data will be fitted directly using a fitting function and global variables for known parameters of analytes (ie: standard reduction potentials, number of electrons transferred).
-Individual spectra corresponding to each analyte and the Nernstian profile of myoglobin are calculated using local variables.
+Individual spectra corresponding to each analyte of myoglobin are calculated using local variables, while its Nernstian profile is calculated from global variables and column calibration wave (the applied potential).
+As detailed above, the experimental error is described by a polynomial baseline calculated from fitted column local variables.

 **Loading Raw Data and Fitting Function**